kneath/kss/syntax/index.md

 layout: content
 ---

-Inspired by [TomDoc](http://tomdoc.org), KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
+<p class="subdued">Inspired by <a href="http://tomdoc.org">TomDoc</a> KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
 Specifically, KSS is a documentation specification and styleguide format.
-It is **not** a preprocessor, CSS framework, naming convention, or specificity guideline.
+It is <strong>not</strong> a preprocessor, CSS framework, naming convention, or specificity guideline.</p>

 ## Purpose